 When Malcolm Little (aka X) was a youngster in elementary school in Lansing, Michigan, he mentioned to his white teacher that he wanted to be a lawyer when he grew up.
 The teacher told him, “Malcolm, you’re a nigger.
 That’s an unrealistic goal for you.
 A nigger could never be a lawyer.
 Why don’t you think about becoming a carpenter instead?
 Jesus was a carpenter.”
 Not that there’s anything wrong with manual labor, but how dare a teacher limit a bright student’s higher aspirations and ambition in life because of their own bigotry.
 Teachers are supposed to be encouraging and try to instill confidence in their pupils.
 Fortunately, none of my teachers ever said such discouraging things to me, not that it would have deterred me from my goals.
-Well, there was that Dr. Winold asshole at I.U. (he wasn‘t even my teacher), who told me to get out of music, but I didn’t pay him any attention either.
+Well, there was that Dr. Winold asshole at I.U. (he wasn‘t even my teacher), who suggested that I should get out of music, but I didn’t pay him any attention either.

 And what is this nonsense about blacks lowering property values when they move into predominately-white neighborhoods?
 Since it is the white landlords and real estate agencies who establish the so-called property values in the first place, they must be the same ones who lower them then.
 How can we be blamed for that?
 We don’t make or control the standards and rates.
 There they go again!
 The whites move away to avoid the unwanted infiltration, the landlords resell or re-rent the property for a lower amount, I suppose, to make it more affordable for the new tenants.
 Who told them to lower the price?
 Then they say that it’s our fault that the property is not worth what it used to be.
 Why not?
 It’s the same property.
 They love to pee on you and try to convince you that it’s water.
 If a black person can afford to move to an affluent area, then they deserve to live there.